Estimate Time10 min

 Don’t overlook developed markets

 Bill Bower, manager of the Fidelity® Diversified International Fund (), is also focused on finding high-quality companies that are being mispriced because of negative sentiment about the effects of geopolitical risk.
 "It's important to focus on high-quality companies that are world class, wherever they may be from," he says.
-DMs such as Europe offer lower stock prices than the US partly because European Union countries are suffering from higher inflation.
+DMs such as Europe offer lower stock prices than the US partly because European Union countries are suffering from slower growth.
 But Bower says Europe offers more than just lower stock prices.
 "They're also home to high-quality companies with some unique investment ideas, like LVMH (), which I believe is probably the most unique luxury goods company in the world," he says.

 Researching ideas